Where are you in finding yourself on the road to How Skin Cancer Awareness Starts? Becoming aware of the sun’s dangers, and acting on the changes.

 - Our skin reserves your supply of water, fat, and vitamin D for your body to access as necessary.

 - Remember, your skin has several layers, the upper or outer layer (epidermis) and the lower or inner layer(dermis) The epidermis is where skin cancer starts.
 This is made up of three kinds of skin cells

 - The thin, flat cells that form the top layer of the epidermis are known as Squamous cells.
 The image used at the start of this article is an example of Squamous Cell Carcinoma

 - Round cells for the next layer just under the squamous cells are known as your Basal cells.

 - Cells that make your melanin and are found in the lower part of the epidermis are called- Melanocytes

 - Melanin gives skin its natural color or pigment.
 When skin is exposed to the sun, melanocytes make more pigment and cause the skin to darken.

 As one who has ignored the warnings I read, and paid the price.
 I guess I kind of like an ex-smoker.
 It is hard to change your lifestyle, especially if you still are a bit addicted to a tan.

 This is not a condition that will usually change overnight, but it will.

-Skin Cancer Awareness will soon help you identify the different ways you can make you and your family have safer fun in the sun days.
+Skin Cancer Awareness will soon help you identify the different ways you can allow yourself and your family to have safe fun in the sun days.